LoginRadius/docs/content/howto/work-with-sott.md

 ## Generate SOTT using SDKs

-You can also use our SDKs to generate the SOTT dynamically in your application
+You can also use our SDKs to generate the SOTT dynamically in your application.

 1. Using PHP SDK